microsoft/vscode-docs/docs/getstarted/settings.md

   // Defines whether an open brace is put onto a new line for functions or not.
   "javascript.format.placeOpenBraceOnNewLineForFunctions": false,

   // Enable/disable semantic checking of JavaScript files.
 Existing jsconfig.json or tsconfig.json files override this setting.
-Requires TypeScript >= 2.3.1.
+Requires using TypeScript 2.3.1 or newer in the workspace.
   "javascript.implicitProjectConfig.checkJs": false,

   // Enable/disable 'experimentalDecorators' for JavaScript files that are not part of a project.
 Existing jsconfig.json or tsconfig.json files override this setting.
-Requires TypeScript >= 2.3.1.
+Requires using TypeScript 2.3.1 or newer in the workspace.
   "javascript.implicitProjectConfig.experimentalDecorators": false,

   // Enable/disable including unique names from the file in JavaScript suggestion lists.